Today we will learn how to write graphical applications in Python.

-With keystroke and mouse input, timing and rendering Sprite, you can create a simple game or graphics application.
+With keystroke and mouse input, timing, and rendering of Sprites, you can create a simple game or graphics application.

-When you will write some game try to keep the state of the application (basically how the window should look like) in lists and tuples (eventually in dictionaries or classes).
-One function should draw this state and other function should manipulate (change) it.
-To avoid confusion you can also have those two functions in different files.
+When you write some game, try to keep the state of the application (basically how the window should look) in lists and tuples (or in dictionaries or classes).
+One function should draw this state, and another function should manipulate (change) it.
+To avoid confusion, you can also have those two functions in different files.

-You can find things that we've learned today (and some more) in Pyglet cheatsheet, which you can download and print out.
+You can find the things that we've learned today (and some more) in the Pyglet cheatsheet, which you can download and print out.

-And if you want to dive deeper into Pyglet there is also documentation.
-If anything in there won't be clear just ask!
+And if you want to dive deeper into Pyglet, there is also documentation.
+If anything in there isn't clear, just ask!